shsagir/play-area-sync/docs/secrets.md

 ];
 ```

-Which contexts are available depends on which Components you have enabled for your App.
+Available contexts depend on the Components you have enabled for your App.

 ### Reading secrets from outside

-Besides accessing the secrets programmatically - as shown above - you can view all or a subset of them using a terminal command:
+Read the secrets from your local machine by using a terminal command:

 ```bash
 # show all App secrets